rafagomes/react-pocket-projects/README.md

 This is a list of pocket projects to serve as reference for studing React/Redux.
 This is my result of taking the incredible course ["Master React v16.6.3 and Redux with React Router, Webpack, and Create-React-App.
 Includes Hooks!"](https://www.udemy.com/course/react-redux) of Stephen Grider [@StephenGrider](https://github.com/StephenGrider).

 The idea idea is to create and update all the projects with Typescript for those that wanna starting doing the course together of Typescript or for those that already have the proper knowledge.
+Typescript is working but needs some improvements thath I will make aftwerwards.
+This is a live repository.

 ## Tbe very basic (JS)
 This is a very straight forward.
 Basically a first app without any commplexity, just show a page using React.